Zygomatic Dental Implants — Downey, CA

 About zygomatic implants

-• Zygomatic implants are longer dental implants (30–55 mm) that anchor in the zygomatic bone (your cheekbone) instead of the maxilla (your upper jaw).
+- Zygomatic implants are longer dental implants (30–55 mm) that anchor in the zygomatic bone (your cheekbone) instead of the maxilla (your upper jaw).
 They bypass the resorbed upper-jaw bone entirely and engage the dense cortical bone of the cheekbone, which essentially never resorbs.
-For patients with severe upper-jaw bone loss who've been told they need a year of grafting before implants, zygomatic skips that step.
+For patients with severe upper-jaw bone loss who have been told they need a year of grafting before implants, zygomatic skips that step.

 Take 2 minutes